storm-fsv-cvut/smoderp2d-manual/starter_guide/README.md

 ###  SMODERP2D - Distributed event-based model for surface and subsurface runoff and erosion  ###

+Welcome to the starter guide for the SMODERP2D model.
+The aim of this text is to provide basic information to users on how to run the SMODERP2D model.

 ```sh
     @ @ @   @       @     @ @     @ @ @     @ @ @ @  @ @ @    @ @ @
    @        @ @   @ @   @     @   @     @   @        @     @  @     @